 See No Evil

-Then there was that somewhat bizarre comment she made at Laura’s funeral; as the grieving Leland leapt on their daughter’s coffin, she wails, “Don’t ruin this too!”.
+Then there was that somewhat bizarre comment she made at Laura’s funeral; as the grieving Leland leapt on their daughter’s coffin, she wailed, “Don’t ruin this too!”
 She knew.
 She knew that her husband had played at least some part in her daughter’s demise.
 Bobby Briggs also knew the score, he said it at her funeral, they all knew Laura was in trouble, and no one did anything.
 Laura is just one story.
 Similar tales are being told behind closed doors the whole world over, but the world still spins.

 Hear No Evil